-The consolidated financial statements include the accounts of the Company and its subsidiaries Isis Telecommunications Inc. and Communication Information Svcs.
-Inc. All inter-company accounts and transactions have been eliminated in consolidation.
+The consolidated financial statements include the accounts of the Company and its subsidiary.
+All inter-company accounts and transactions have been eliminated in consolidation.

 Estimates and Assumptions

 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.
 The Company has used estimates in determining the carrying value of its long term investment, property and equipment, reserves for inventories and uncollectible accounts receivable, deferred revenues, and certain other provisions.